Lost Dirlodur

 The Residential Ward

 Swarming with the terrors that inhabit the city, the Residential Ward marks the frontier of the efforts to reclaim the city.
-Though fighting has been relentless for nearly a century, no ground seems to give from the beasts.
-A mercenary band might march in and slaughter dozens to clear out a great hall and return the next day to find it crawling with evil once more.
+Though fighting has been relentless for nearly a century, little ground seems to give from the beasts.
+A mercenary band might march in and slaughter dozens to clear out a great hall and return the next day to find it crawling with evil once more while an individual might march past unassailed.

 The Residential Ward is washed in a dark purple light, the result of an overgrowth of the Thurnboil Mushrooms which the city had been famous for.